gelles-brandeis/tapqir/docs/source/usage.rst

     tapqir glimpse path_to_folder

-The program will save ``data.tpqr`` file containing the digested data in the format needed for fitting.
+The program will save ``path_to_folder/data.tpqr`` file containing the digested data in the format needed for fitting.

 Fit the data to a model
 ~~~~~~~~~~~~~~~~~~~~~~~